 Still, there are other ways to get the mental health care you need.
 Ask your therapist if they would consider online video sessions, or phone sessions.

 Supportiv also provides peer support groups online.
 It’s not therapy, but it’s a great middle ground between screaming into the void and seeing your therapist.
-For the time being, all front line care workers dealing with COVID-19 can use Supportiv’s emotional support for free.

 Know that your grief is valid